edlink/docs/api/v2.0/models/external/enums/grade-level.md

 # Grade Level
-These values are based on the [Common Education Data Standards](https://ceds.ed.gov/element/000177/).
+These values are from the [Common Education Data Standards](https://ceds.ed.gov/element/000177/).

 The values of this enum are of type `string`.